 Hawaii is a great place to be a small business owner.
 With the number of tourists coming in yearly and the increasing number of residents in the state, you could not be better poised to attract clients and grow your company.
-Plus, the area is consistently ranked in top ten lists as far as places to raise a family, places to retire and places to buy a second home.
-The key to running a small Hawaii-based business is to understand how to leverage your location, your services and the value you bring to the table.
+Plus, the area is consistently ranked in the top ten lists as far as places to raise a family, places to retire, and places to buy a second home.
+The key to running a small Hawaii-based business is to understand how to leverage your location, your services, and the value you bring to the table.
 And often, getting additional working capital is the best way to accomplish this.

 Getting a Business Loan in Hawaii

 Because Hawaii is such a hot area right now, we thought we’d offer some insight into just a few reasons why a small business owner would want to apply for a business loan.
-In other words, what specifically could you do with your loan in order to advance your business endeavor?
+In other words, what precisely could you do with your loan to advance your business endeavor?
 As far as Hawaii based businesses go, these are a few of the primary uses for a small business loan:

 3) Hire on more staff.
 As you grow your business, you might be thinking that you and a small skeleton staff can handle it alone.
 Odds are, you’re going to wrong about that.
 One of the main downfalls of small businesses is when they try to do too much with too few resources.
 To grow your Hawaii business in the right way, you need to have the people in place to help—people with experience and expertise in areas you may not be particularly well-versed in.

-First Union Can Help
+First Union Lending Can Help

-If you are looking to expand operations, launch a new product or just get through a difficult financial period, First Union can help.
+If you are looking to expand operations, launch a new product or just get through a difficult financial period, First Union Lending can help.
 We’ve worked with numerous Hawaii-based companies getting them the cash they need quickly.
 Let us help you!
 Call today.